 • ½ teaspoon ground pepper

-• 3 tablespoons ras el hanout*
+• 3 tablespoons of ras el hanout*

-• 2 tablespoons of olive oil
+• 2 tablespoons olive oil

-• 1 boneless, skinless free-range chicken
+• 1 boneless, skinless free range chicken

 • 2 onions

-• 2 crushed garlic cloves
+• 2 cloves of garlic crushed

 • 1 piece of fresh ginger, peeled and grated

-• 20g of butter
+• 20gr of butter

-• 2 tablespoons of flaked almonds
+• 2 tablespoons of sliced almonds

 Preparation

-5. Preheat the oven to 180°C. Heat 1 tablespoon of oil in the tagine over high heat and brown the chicken pieces.
+5. Preheat the oven to 180°C. Heat 1 tablespoon of oil in the tagine over a high heat and brown the chicken pieces.
 Remove to a plate, and in the same oil, add the chopped onion and crushed garlic and sauté for 5 minutes or until soft.

-8. Bake uncovered for 20 more minutes.
+8. Bake uncovered for a further 20 minutes.

-Revol porcelain tagine , Pallarès carbon steel knife and Japanese Miyabi Damascus steel knife
+Revol porcelain tagine , Pallarès carbon steel knife and Miyabi Japanese Damascus steel knife

-Author of the recipe: Lola de Loleta Life, Food&Market
+Recipe author: Lola from Loleta Life, Food&Market

 Comments